xinsys/handbook/_pages/policies/disclosure.md

 * Personally identifiable information (PII)
 * Credit card holder data

+## Authorization
+If you follow the _entirety_ of this disclosure when reporting an issue to us, we will consider your security research to be authorized, and in addition, we will:
+* Work with you to understand and resolve the issue quickly (including an initial confirmation of your report within 72 hours of submission);
+* Recognize your contribution on [TBD]

 ## How to report a security vulnerability?
-If you believe you’ve found a security vulnerability in one of our products or platforms please send it to us by emailing security@18F.gov.
+If you believe you’ve found a security vulnerability in one of our products or platforms please send it to us by emailing [TBD].
 Please include the following details with your report:

 * Description of the location and potential impact of the vulnerability;
 * A detailed description of the steps required to reproduce the vulnerability (POC scripts, screenshots, and compressed screen captures are all helpful to us); and